QubesOS/qubes-doc/user/security-in-qubes/yubi-key.md

     echo -n "$password" | openssl dgst -sha1 | cut -f2 -d ' '
     ```

-6. To enable multi-factor authentification for a service, you need to add
+6. To enable multi-factor authentication for a service, you need to add

     ```
     auth include yubikey